Alijon1992/tf-making-changes-and-destroying-azure-infrastructure/README.md

 Hello dear friends!

+Note: You can find some raw materials in "master" branch.

 ## In this session, we will make a change to our configuration and then validate and apply the change.
    We'll also do some cleanup to avoid extra charges by running a destroy command.